maretOlia/giraffe-root/README.md

 GIRAFFE
 ==========

-'Task tracker' is server-side application for private(not work related) task management.
+'Task tracker' is a server-side application for private(not work related) task management.
 Written in Java and based on Spring Boot/Data/OAuth2/HATEOAS and uses MySql DB as storage

 Simple 'playground' project to explore new technologies and libraries.
 ____________________________________________________________________________________________________________________________

-Project currently consist of 3 parts:
+The project currently consist of 3 parts:

 - 'tracker'